 Gmail is probably one of the few services people visit and employ multiple times daily.
 But it’s not perfect, and that’s where third-party add-ons come in.
 The Google Chrome web store, more specifically, has a wide variety of tools you can attach to supplement Gmail’s capabilities.
-However, there exist a few who are usually overlooked, and hence, in this article, we talk about six lesser-known Chrome extensions for Gmail you should try.
+However, there exist a few that are usually overlooked, and hence, in this article, we talk about six lesser-known Chrome extensions for Gmail you should try.

 We begin with a free extension called “Rename Gmail” that allows you to edit the subjects of any email you’ve received.
 The primary rationale behind someone using this is for a more understandable and clean inbox.
 Automated emails, especially, don’t usually come with a clear subject line.
 For instance, a booking confirmation might come with a label such as “your booking has been confirmed,” but it doesn’t specify which and what reservation it is.
 With Rename Gmail, you can just open the message, click the little pen icon, and type in whatever you want.

 While Gmail does support desktop notifications, you still are required to open the web app for the reading message.
 This is where Checker Plus comes in.
 Apart from offering comprehensive control over notifications, the extension also lets you quickly glance over the recent emails by clicking its icon on the tray.
 Moreover, the window can be divided for handling multiple accounts as well.
 Checker Plus is also entirely free of cost.